tonyest/Prospress/readme.txt

 During beta, regular updates will be made.
 But if you can't wait, Prospress is hosted in a git repository at [GitHub](git@github.com:Prospress/Prospress.git "Prospress GitHub Project").
 GitHub is also the primary development site for the project.

-If your dreams occasionally contain curly braces, and you want to help give the world a free and open marketplace platform, you can contribute to the Prospress code base on GitHub.
+If your dreams occasionally contain curly braces, and you want to help give the world a free and open marketplace platform, you can contribute to the Prospress code base on [GitHub](git@github.com:Prospress/Prospress.git "Prospress GitHub Project").

 GitHub makes it easy to contribute.
-They also have great [documentation](http://help.github.com/ "GitHub Documentation") and [getting started guides](http://help.github.com/ "GitHub Getting Started Docs") for how to contribute and use Git.
+They also have great [documentation](http://help.github.com/ "GitHub Documentation") and [getting started guides](http://help.github.com/ "GitHub Getting Started Docs") to get you up and running with Git & GitHub.

 = Is that it? =